11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 There may be a lot of people who have accepted recruitment offers through LinkedIn.
 But these standard templates and cold emails can be very annoying and may lead to dissatisfaction among great candidates.

 Take note of this before reaching out or targeting an ideal candidate.
-It will require a lot of communication, background research, meetings, events, and building referrals among others before you can close the deal with them.
+It will require multi-touch engagement, background research, integrated engagement touchpoints, and developing referral-driven pipelines among others before you can close the deal with them.

-Most recruiters skip these steps and hope that they land a talented professional by simply sending a template email to random LinkedIn profiles.
+Most recruiters skip these steps and hope that they land a talented professional by simply sending a generic outbound messaging to non-segmented candidate pools.

-Smaller companies have lesser chances to meet people early on.
-And once people join the enterprise bandwagon, it becomes significantly harder to retain them and to actually get them onboard with a startup or with a small organization.
+Early-stage or scaling organizations have reduced access to talent pipelines to meet people early on.
+And once people join the enterprise talent ecosystems, it becomes significantly harder to retain them and to actually get them onboard with a startup or with a small organization.

-That is why recruitment marketing is so important.
-That is why larger corporations are investing so much in it, and that is why you should think about it as early as possible.
+That is why recruitment marketing is so mission-critical.
+That is why larger corporations are investing so much in it, and that is why you should embed early in organizational strategy as possible.

 Invest in branding, invest in your people, and make sure that everyone is satisfied and happy to recommend other people to your organization.